stephanGarland/genSQL/README.md

 * Disabling autocommit
   * Normally, each statement is committed one at a time.
 With this disabled, an explicit `COMMIT` statement must be used to commit.
 * Disabling unique checks
   * Normally, the SQL engine will check that any columns declaring `UNIQUE` constraints do in fact meet that constraint.
 With this disabled, repetitive `INSERT` statements are much faster, with the obvious risk of violating the constraint.
-For nonsense data that has been created with unique elements, this is safe to temporarily disable.
+Since GenSQL by default does its own checks at creation for unique columns (currently limited to integer columns and `email` columns), this is generally safe to disable.
+If you use `--no-check`, this should not be disabled.
 * Multi-INSERT statements
   * Normally, an `INSERT` statement might look something like `INSERT INTO $TABLE (col_1, col_2) VALUES (row_1, row_2);` Instead, they can be written like `INSERT INTO $TABLE (col_1, col_2) VALUES (row_1, row_2), (row_3, row_4),` with `n` tuples of row data.
 By default, `mysqld` (the server) is limited to a 64 MiB packet size, and `mysql` (the client) to a 16 MiB packet size.
 Both of these can be altered up to 1 GiB, but the server side may not be accessible to everyone, so GenSQL limits itself to a 10,000 row chunk size, which should comfortably fit under the server limit.
 For the client, you'll need to pass `--max-allowed-packet=67108864` as an arg.
+If you don't want this behavior, you can use `--no-chunk` when creating the data.

 Testing with inserting 100,000 rows (DB is backed by spinning disks):